pc9795/ds-algo-java/notes/interview_prep/preparation.md

     * 7 mins
         * Think brute force out loud
             * If you stay silent for >45 seconds, it signals a communication gap
-        * Find bigO for both space and time complexity of brute force
+        * Find big-O for both space and time complexity of brute force
         * Think an optimized version
     * 10 mins
         * Coding
+* If ABLE to code the solution (all test cases DO PASS), but it took more than 20 mins then record in mistake journal
-* If not able to understand the approach in 20 minutes
+* If NOT ABLE to understand the approach in 20 mins or initial approach failed (all test cases NOT PASS)
-    * Look at tags and try another 10 minutes
+    * Look at tags and see if it clicks in 5 mins
-    * Look at hints and try another 10 minutes
+    * Look at hints and see if it clicks in 5 mins
     * Look at solution and code it
     * Record in mistake journal
-        * Problem link
-        * Intuition
-        * Why I got stuck
-            * I had no idea where to even start
-                * Missing foundational pattern knowledge
-                * Go back to basics
-            * I knew the approach, but my code turned into spaghetti
-                * Weak implementation skills
-                * Write pseudo code before
-            * I got the solution, but it took me 60 minutes
-                * Lack of fluency
-                * Practice!
-* Practice
-    * Pramp
-    * Leetcode contests

 # Interview scheduled